 Liz Greene: Guide to Astrology Review

-I watched my favourite astrologer on television.
-It was a massive celestial event which happened when transiting Jupiter trined natal Uranus in my horoscope chart.
+I finally watched my favorite astrologer on the T.V.
+It was a massive celestial event that happened when transiting Jupiter trined natal Uranus in my horoscope chart.
 Surely this was an indication of something positive, astrological, and rewarding.
 Inevitably the stars aligned to make something awesome happen to rock my astrology world.
 Seriously, though, Liz Greene’s: Guide to Astrology is just under 2 hours and begins with a discussion of the qualities of the moment, present at our time of birth.
 The inner essence and purpose of our ascent to Earth.

 Liz Greene reads out a passage from a book concerning the mystical experience connected to astrology: